 PIMA COUNTY DEMOCRATIC PARTY

-The Pima County Democratic Party (PCDP) is your local branch of one of the oldest existing Political Parties in the World.
-The volunteers, Officers and staffers at the county level form the backbone of the Party and are directly responsible for a large majority of the voter contact and outreach efforts which determine the outcomes of races at every level of government.
+The Pima County Democratic Party (PCDP) is your local branch of one of our country’s oldest political parties.
+The volunteers, officers and staffers at the county level form the backbone of the party and are responsible for much of the voter contact and outreach that determine the outcomes of races at every level of government.

 As Democrats in Pima County, we are proud of a uniquely successful history.
-Of all the counties in Arizona, the PCDP is known for its grass roots organizational skills and its incredible ability to rally support and wage winning campaigns.
+Of all the counties in Arizona, the PCDP is known for its grassroots organizational skills and its incredible ability to rally support and win campaigns.
 The PCDP is dedicated to serving Southern Arizona and its unique issues.
-With the long arm of an extremist legislature always looming, the PCDP is known statewide as a leading force for a better Arizona, and nobody can match our skill in producing results.
+The PCDP is known statewide as a leading force for a better Arizona, and nobody can match our skill in producing results.

 Check out the rest of the website, and check back often for updates and news.
 We are anxious to hear from you and meet you in person, so don’t hesitate to call or stop by.
 There are a number of ways to get involved and become a voice for change.
 Signing up to volunteer, becoming a precinct committeeperson or making a donation are all ways to ensure that your passion is put to good use.
 However you decide to make a difference, this website is your first step.

 Finally, thank you for your commitment to the future of our state and nation.
 PCDP members like you, are Arizona’s Democratic standard bearers, and the backbone of YOUR local Democratic Party branch.